content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/Core Java 8+/2-java-object-oriented-programming-structure/java-arrays.md

 ## 2. Types of Arrays in java

-There are three types of arrays.
+There are two types of arrays.

 -   Single Dimensional Array
 -   Multidimensional Array